davidcole1977/web-development-katas/async-json-kata.md

 **Everything from this point on should be done in strict TDD style**

-Create a function called `getData()` that's a wrapper / facade for JQuery's `get()` function (or using `XMLHttpRequest`) and fetches JSON data from a web server, passing the fetched data as an argument to a callback function.
+Create a function called `getData()` that's a wrapper / facade for JQuery's `get()` function (or `XMLHttpRequest`) and requests JSON data from a web server, passing the requested data as an argument to a callback function.

 An implementation of `getData()` would look something like this: